ricardocajo/error-monitor-ros-gazebo/README.md

 # Simulation Monitor Compiler
- This repository provides a convenient DSL (Domain Specific Language) for specifying robots expected behaviour, as well as the respective compiler to monitor these behaviours while in a simulation.
+ This repository provides a convenient DSL (Domain Specific Language) for specifying robots expected behaviour, in the **_/dsl/_** directory are the respective implementation and compiler to monitor these behaviours while in a simulation.

+ The **_/ros_func_lib/_** directory is an implementation of a ROS (Robot Operating System) package, that functions as a library required for the output code of the compiler to run properly in ROS.

 ## Table of content
 * [Installs](#installs)